Jords001/SpacemanReflection/readme.md

  These were the main problems I came across on the first day of making this game.

+ I also added tutorial signs, which work using a 2DAreaShape and a CollisionShape2D as well as a label and sprite.
+ Initially I couldn't get these to quite work the way I wanted, this was before understanding that default nodes and extensions (the first part of the code) have the same spelling.
+You can get around this by using the dollar sign (which references the node directly) renaming the node or having an onready variable with the full name of the node and a different one in the variable name.
+The following code is the end result:

+ 	func _ready():#On ready when first entering scene
+		$Label.hide()#hide the child label
+	# warning-ignore:unused_argument
+	func _on_Area2Dztzi_body_entered(_body):#On entering the body
+		$Label.show()#Show the child label
+	# warning-ignore:unused_argument
+	func _on_Area2Dztzi_body_exited(_body):#On exiting the body
+		$Label.hide()#Hide child label

  Tuesday 6th September

  I wanted to make some collectibles for a mission purpose.
 As well as adding win or lose scenarios/parameters and obstacles.
 My first problem was trying to add it to an item that clears itself and is a unique instance.
 I also initially had a seperate script for the animation like so.